zio/zio/docs/datatypes/test/mock/expectation.md

 ## Expectations

 In the most robust example, the result can be either a successful value or a failure.
-In this section we are going to introduce all these cases, by using the proper expectation from `zio.test.mock.Expectations` companion object:
+In this section we are going to introduce all these cases, by using the proper expectation from `zio.mock.Expectation` companion object:

 ### `value`